FazilSheikh/Getting-and-Cleaning-Data/README.md

 Getting-and-Cleaning-Data
 =========================

-My Repository for the course 'Getting and Cleaning Data' on Coursera It contains the following files :
+My Repository for the course 'Getting and Cleaning Data' on Coursera.

+It contains the following files :

 README.md

 CodeBook.md

 run_analysis.R

+tidy.txt

 The README file gives overall description about the project.
 The code book describes the variables, the data and the transformations/work performed to clean up the data.